Social Democrat Hunchakian Party: Party publications

 Hunchak (also Hnchak, Hentchak, "Bell" in Armenian) was the official organ of the party.
-It was founded by Avetis Nazarbekian and published originally in Geneva and later in Montpellier and Paris (France), Greece, London, and Providence (United States), 1887–1915, 1935–1940.
+It was founded by Avetis Nazarbekian and published originally in Geneva and later in Montpellier and Paris (France), Greece, London (United Kingdom), and Providence (United States), 1887–1915, 1935–1940.
 The main purpose of the paper was a propaganda organ of the Armenian national movement for the liberation, the resistance in Western Armenian regions.
 Hunchak also supported the ideology of social-democracy and worker's consolidation.